-If you do fall prey to a BEC scam, immediately notify your bank of the fraud, fill out a report with IC3.gov and contact your local FBI field office.
+If you do fall prey to a BEC scam, immediately notify your bank of the fraud, make a report to the FBI's Internet Crime Complaint Center at IC3.gov, reach out to your local FBI field office, and contact local law enforcement.

 The longer you delay in reporting the attack and engaging with the FBI, the lower your chances of getting your funds returned.